Marxan for non-technical users

-Marxan for Managers will provide a high-level background on marine and terrestrial systematic conservation and land/sea use planning, and will cover the questions of when, where, and why to use Marxan and other decision support tools.
-The interactive and discussion-based workshop will also cover key approaches and tools, stakeholder considerations, and planning with uncertainty.
-We will highlight and explain essential elements of successful planning processes, provide case studies of initiatives around the world, and lead a discussion on approaches and good practices and managerial-level experience for systematic conservation and land/marine use planning.
+Non-technical introductions to Marxan and Marxan with Zones workshops aim to provide a high-level background on marine and terrestrial systematic conservation and land/sea use planning, and cover the questions of when, where, and why to use Marxan and other decision support tools.
+The interactive and discussion-based workshop also covers key approaches and tools, stakeholder considerations, and planning with uncertainty.
+We highlight and explain essential elements of successful planning processes, provide case studies of initiatives around the world, and lead a discussion on approaches and good practices as well as managerial-level experience for systematic conservation and land/marine use planning.

 The following topics are discussed during these workshops:

 - When is Marxan / MwZ the right tool?
 When is it not?

 - What questions do these tools address?

 - Communication of outputs and integrating them into planning and decision-making